MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-xamarin.md

       using Microsoft.Intune.MAM;
       ```

 4. To begin receiving app protection policies, your app must enroll in the Intune MAM service.
-If your app does not use the [Azure Active Directory Authentication Library](https://www.nuget.org/packages/Microsoft.IdentityModel.Clients.ActiveDirectory) (ADAL) or the [Microsoft Authentication Library](https://www.nuget.org/packages/Microsoft.Identity.Client) (MSAL) to authenticate users, and you'd like the Intune SDK to handle authentication, your app should provide the user's UPN to the IntuneMAMEnrollmentManager's LoginAndEnrollAccount method:
+If your app does not use [Microsoft Authentication Library](https://www.nuget.org/packages/Microsoft.Identity.Client) (MSAL) to authenticate users, and you'd like the Intune SDK to handle authentication, your app should provide the user's UPN to the IntuneMAMEnrollmentManager's LoginAndEnrollAccount method:

       ```csharp
        IntuneMAMEnrollmentManager.Instance.LoginAndEnrollAccount([NullAllowed] string identity);